 - As an aside, micro is the new mini, and soon there will be nano, and pico, and femto-weddings.
 Nano would be when just the couple shows up and pico would be when only the bride or groom show up.
 I haven't fully defined femto yet, but this should be a reminder to learn your metric prefixes.

-You can read more detailed information here.
+Here you can read more detailed information about their wedding packages.

 Friends Meeting of Washington is located at 2111 Florida Avenue, NW | Washington, DC 20008.
 You can view a map below.